-Article 11 of the Safeguards Order confirms that Articles 11(1)(a) and 11(2) of the Partial Property Safeguards Order provide that, where a partial property transfer has been made in contravention of article 3 (unless the contravention relates to the exercise of continuity powers in which case article 10 applies to invalidate such exercise), then that partial property transfer will not affect the exercise of thate right to set off or net.
-This provision is important because it means that any such partial property transfer is simply ineffective in relation to a protected netting arrangement.
+Articles 11(1)(a) and 11(2) of the Partial Property Safeguards Order provide that, where a partial property transfer has been made in contravention of article 3 (unless the contravention relates to the exercise of continuity powers in which case article 10 applies to invalidate such exercise), then that partial property transfer will not affect the exercise of the right to set off or net.

 As a result of article 11, it will never be necessary for a party to an ISDA Master Agreement to seek an administrative remedy under article 12 of the Partial Property Safeguards Order in relation to a contravention of article 3.
-Article 12 deals with transfers that, although in contravention of the Partial Property Safeguards Order, are nonetheless legally effective, and which must therefore be reversed or otherwise compensated for remedied by the relevant Authority.
+Article 12 deals with transfers that, although in contravention of the Partial Property Safeguards Order, are nonetheless legally effective, and which must therefore be reversed or otherwise remedied by the relevant Authority.

-Therefore, on the basis of the Partial Property Safeguards Order and subject to the following paragraph, we conclude that the exercise by an Authority of a partial property transfer power in relation to an English Bank would not affect the validity and enforceability of the close-out netting provisions of an ISDA Master Agreement, or any Transaction under that ISDA Master Agreement, against the English Bank.
+Therefore, on the basis of the Partial Property Safeguards Order and subject to the discussion above in respect of the Partial Property Transfer Delegated Act and also to the following paragraph, we conclude that the exercise by an Authority of a partial property transfer power in relation to an English Bank would not affect the validity and enforceability of the close-out netting provisions of an ISDA Master Agreement against the English Bank.

-Section 42A of the Banking Act 2009 (Private sector purchaser: reverse property transfer) was inserted into the Banking Act 2009 by the Financial Services Act 2012.
+Section 42A of the Banking Act (Private sector purchaser: reverse property transfer) was inserted into the Banking Act by the Financial Services Act 2012.
 Article 2 of the Partial Property Safeguards Order has not been updated to clarify that the Partial Property Safeguards Order also applies to Section 42A.
 We are not aware of any explanation for this state of affairs.
-However, this section would only apply if the Bank of England had originally made a property transfer in accordance with section 11(2) (which would have been subject to the Safeguards Order if it was a partial transfer) and the original transferse consents to the reverse transfer we do not see any reason why this provision should not also be covered by the Partial Property Safeguards Order and believe there are strong policy reasons why the Authorities would not wish to exercise such powers to disrupt close-out netting.
+However, we do not see any reason why this provision should not also be covered by the Partial Property Safeguards Order and believe there are strong policy reasons why the Authorities would not wish to exercise such powers to disrupt closeout netting.

 We also confirm that the inclusion under an ISDA Master Agreement of any rights or obligations that fall outside Appendix A and which are not protected rights and obligations within the scope of the Partial Property Safeguards Order (for example, a retail deposit) would not affect the enforceability of the ISDA Master Agreement in relation to any Transactions falling within the scope of Appendix A. In other words, the Partial Property Safeguards Order would protect a netting arrangement, such as an agreement in the form of the ISDA Master Agreement, in relation to all protected rights and liabilities within its scope, notwithstanding the inclusion within the scope of the netting arrangement of one or more rights or liabilities that are not protected.
-123174
+174

-(iiiv) Continuity and other powers
+(iv) Continuity and other powers

-Under the continuity powers, which are set out in certain provisions of sections 64, 65, 67, 68 and 83 of the Banking Act 2009, a conferred by section 64(2) of the Banking Act (including as applied by sections 65(2) and 83(2)(f) of the Banking Act) and section 67(2) (including as applied by sections 68(2) and 83(2)(f)), the relevant Authority may has a number of wide-ranging powers including the ability to cancel or modify or exercise certain other powers in relation to a contract between an English Bank that is a "residual bank" for purposes of the Banking Act 2009 and a group company (as defined in section 63(1)(b) of the Banking Act 2009)or "transferred bank" and a third party.
-The purpose of these provisions is to ensure that the transferred bank or the transferee of any part of the business of the residual bank (as applicable) is able to operate the transferred business effectively.
+Under the continuity powers conferred by section 64(2) of the Banking Act (including as applied by sections 65(2) and 83(2)(f) of the Banking Act) and section 67(2) (including as applied by sections 68(2) and 83(2)(f)), the relevant Authority has a number of wide-ranging powers including the ability to cancel or modify a contract between a "residual bank" or "transferred bank" and a third party.
+175209 The purpose of these provisions is to ensure that the